Magdalena Bay: Colonization attempts

 In February 1871, investors soon found themselves deceived, as contrary to the company's claims of a free port at Magdalena Bay, the Mexican government stated that the only port of entry for Baja California was La Paz.
 Soon after, a group of colonists who had set out in December 1870 returned to San Francisco with great disappointment.
 They had found that the land was a barren desert with little amenities, hardly any arable land, and that the "City of Cortez" was little more than a farce.
-The company responded with a series of letters written by supposed colonists in the The Daily Alta California lauding the country, which were revealed to be written by employees of the company in an exposé.
+The company responded with a series of letters written by supposed colonists in The Daily Alta California lauding the country, which were revealed to be written by employees of the company in an exposé.
 As more colonists returned defrauded and deceived, the company aggressively stepped up its advertising.

 Fortunes for the company turned around when it was discovered that the abundant lichens that covered the coastal landscape were valuable sources of orcein (orchilla), which at the time was used for dye.
 The company changed course, and put out enormous advertisements in newspapers offering a month pay, 160 acre of free land, and free room and board for orchilla pickers.
 Soon, about 300 orchilla pickers departed from New York, most of them impoverished or foreign immigrants, seeking great fortunes in the Magdalena Bay.
 They would discover that there was no room and board, little to eat outside of rations of rice and beans, and hardly any water.
 By July 1871, the Lower California Company's reputation was declining and the public was losing interest.
 In September, in a last-ditch attempt to save the company, they proposed to transfer the communist prisoners of the Paris Commune to the Magdalena Bay and use it as a penal colony.
 The French government took this proposal seriously, but by the end of that month, the government of Mexico annulled the Lower California Company's grant because of their failure to meet the agreed conditions.